MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch5.md

 Objectives:

-- Integrate ASA into a shared experience for multi-device alignment
+- Integrate ASA into a shared experience for multi-device alignment.
-- Learn the fundamentals of how ASA works in the context of a local shared experience
+- Learn the fundamentals of how ASA works in the context of a local shared experience.

 ### Instructions